MasatoKokubo/DebugTrace-java/README.md

 |`stringLimit`|Limit of **String** characters to output|8192|
 |`outputIndexLength`|Length of array and Collection to output index|9|

-The logger name of DebugTrace is `org.mkokubo.debugtrace.DebugTrace`.
+The logger name of DebugTrace is `org.debugtrace.DebugTrace`.

 #### License